The countdown to Election 2017 has begun. In seven months' time, New Zealand's appetite for a political change will be revealed.

 On current polling, New Zealand First is poised to decide whether National or Labour can form a Government in 2017.
 As usual, Peters will reveal nothing about the party's preferences before election day.
 He has also said little about his party's election plans except for a three-word press statement on the day that the election date was announced: "We are ready."

-Patient status: In a serious condition.
+: In a serious condition.

-Biggest strength: Gains made for Maori by working with Govt.
+: Gains made for Maori by working with Govt.

-Biggest weakness: Survival hinges on a single seat, Waiariki.
+: Survival hinges on a single seat, Waiariki.

 The Maori Party's test in 2017 is to show voters that it is better for Maori than the Labour Party, which holds six of the seven Maori seats.
 It must overcome the perennial problems of a small, Maori-focused party - lack of funding to cover the enormous Maori electorates, and the woefully low turnout in those seats, which make it hard to build up its party vote and bring in more MPs.